cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 ## Rules for the field assembly for every load operation
 ### Hub load operation
 - the relation to load is defined by the load operation
-- for all columns, where possible: use the field mappings, that match the relation of the operation
+- for all columns, where possible: use the field mappings, that match the relation of the operation and the "*" mapping as fallback
-- for columns without relation specific mappings: use the default mapping
 - for the hub key: use the columns as mapped above
 - In the stage table this will result in a hub key column for every load operation